charmplusplus/charm4py/docs/pool.rst

   until the result arrives.

   The parameter ``ncores`` limits the job to use a specified number of cores.
-  If this value is negative, the pool will use all available cores.
+  If this value is negative, the pool will use all available cores (note that the total number of available cores is determined at application launch).

   Use ``allow_nested=True`` if you want tasks to be able to spawn other parallel work (for example, tasks that themselves call ``charm.pool``).